MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/reference/microsoft-ciframework/openForm.md

 <td>formParameters</td>
 <td>Object</td>
 <td>No</td>
 <td>A dictionary object that passes extra parameters to the form.
-Invalid parameters will cause an error.<br/><br/>For information about passing parameters to a form, see <a href="../../../set-field-values-using-parameters-passed-form.md" data-raw-source="[Set field values using parameters passed to a form](../../../developer/set-field-values-using-parameters-passed-form.md)" </a> and <a href="../../../configure-form-accept-custom-querystring-parameters.md" data-raw-source="[Configure a form to accept custom querystring parameters](../../../developer/configure-form-accept-custom-querystring-parameters.md)">Configure a form to accept custom querystring parameters</a> </td>
+Invalid parameters will cause an error.<br/><br/>For information about passing parameters to a form, see <a href="../../../developer/set-field-values-using-parameters-passed-form.md" data-raw-source="[Set field values using parameters passed to a form](../../../developer/set-field-values-using-parameters-passed-form.md)">Set field values using parameters passed to a form</a> and <a href="../../../developer/configure-form-accept-custom-querystring-parameters.md" data-raw-source="[Configure a form to accept custom querystring parameters](../../../developer/configure-form-accept-custom-querystring-parameters.md)">Configure a form to accept custom querystring parameters</a> </td>
 </tr>
 <tr>
 <td>successCallback</td>